modrunner/discord-bot/website/docs/faq.md

 ## Modrunner does't quite have what I'm looking for.
 Can you add it?

 I'm always open to feedback and looking for ways to improve and add new functionality to Modrunner.
 Please let me know these things [in our Discord](https://discord.gg/fm88jhzEbt).
 Chances are, I'm already working on it as well.
-Check the [Trello board](https://trello.com/b/tNrFYngk) to see what I'm currently developing.
+Check the [development board](https://github.com/users/smcmo/projects/9) to see what I'm currently developing.

 If you're looking for quick alternatives, the only other bot I would recommend is [Claptrap](https://claptrapbot.me/) by HypherionSA.
 This mod offers similar tracking functionality to Modrunner, and includes ATLauncher, Forge, Fabric and Minecraft release tracking as well.